Stellacore/peridetic/README.md

 On any system that supports Debian formatted packages, continue with e.g.

-	$ sudo apt-get install ./peridetic-*-Linux.deb  # or version for '*'
+	$ sudo apt-get install ./peridetic-*-Linux.deb  # use version ID for '*'

 Cleanup

-	$ cd /tmp  # e.g. in you prefer to avoid deleting tree containing 'pwd'
+	$ cd /tmp  # e.g. if you prefer to avoid deleting tree containing 'pwd'
 	$ rm -rf /tmp/perideticWorkArea

 To uninstall (e.g. some time later)